taimoursohail/Website-Reusable-Snippets/README.md

-# 🌐 Reusable Website Components by Taimour S.
+# 🌐 Reusable Website Snippets by Taimour S.

 A collection of modern, lightweight, and reusable HTML CSS components — perfect for fast development and beautiful UI.